Raphael40/Java-Course/03_java-fundamentals/03_arrays_loops.md

 // Note that .size() returns the number of elements and .length returns the capacity
 ```

+If you know the exact length of your data then you should always use an `Array` as it takes less memory and improves performance.
+Otherwise, use an `ArrayList`.

-There are many more methods for manipulating ArrayLists but for now we're going to look at another method that will help us manipulate our arrays and much more.
+There are many more methods for manipulating ArrayLists but for now we're going to look at another condional that will help us manipulate our arrays.

 ## Loops